All About Carson

 As Carson Cougars, we aim to embody the Denver Public School’s vision of creating joyful, rigorous, and personalized classrooms.
 Carson Elementary is nestled in the Hilltop neighborhood, just southeast of downtown Denver, CO.
 Hilltop has recently gained appeal with families because it is a safe community in close proximity to downtown, and for Carson Elementary, a respected, rigorous neighborhood school at its heart.
 Carson is proudly defined by our broader community, who collaboratively strives to support the social-emotional wellbeing, academic growth, and excellence of our students.
 The community is highly involved, social, and engaged in building an ongoing support network for all families, and remains dedicated to helping their neighborhood school thrive through an active Collaborative School Committee (CSC) and Parent-Teacher Association (PTA).
 Strong partnerships with students and families are perceived as crucial for student success.
 To note, Carson is honored to have received multiple awards in November of 2019, including The John Irwin Award from the Colorado Department of Education, the Governor’s Distinguished Improvement Award, as well as a letter of recognition from Senator Michael Bennet.

 Carson Elementary is a community of diverse learners and families.
-We are the home of one of Denver Public School’s Center-Based Programs for the Deaf and Hard of Hearing (D/HH) that supports students from all over Denver.
 Over the past year, Carson leadership made the decision to pivot away from operating as a Gifted and High Gifted and Talented (GT/HGT) magnet school in favor of making GT content more accessible to all students in the spirit of equity and inclusion.
 The decision not only addresses specific learning needs for GT/HGT students in general education classrooms, but inserts academic rigor and opportunity for growth for all students.
 This highlights the Carson philosophy that all students are general education students first, no matter the level of support they require to feel successful.
 This inclusive perspective normalizes differences for students and families alike.

 Educators at Carson are professional and bring diverse experience into the classroom and through special services.
 They are held to high levels of accountability by the community, and expected to use a culturally responsive lens to deliver the latest research-based practices that support both social-emotional and academic growth.
 Lesson planning is responsive and based on student data and reflective practices.
 As a result, educators feel respected, valued, and empowered to lead their classrooms in an authentic style using their expertise.
 Since turnover is low, staff members have the opportunity to form lasting, supportive relationships with students, families, and coworkers.
 Staff members are encouraged to maintain a work/life balance, whether personally or through school-lead efforts.
 We are collaborative and use the strengths of team members to problem solve together, especially during these unprecedented times.
 Due to measures taken to foster the well-being of students and staff, Carson feels safe, small, and like a school family.